Asymmetry-aware Scalable Locking: Scalable Locking is Non-scalable on AMP

 Scalable locking in SMP and NUMA has been extensively studied.
 However, existing scalable locks are non-scalable on AMP and encounter performance collapses.
 The main reason is that existing locks (implicitly) assume symmetric cores, which does not hold in AMP.
 There are two major differences between AMP and SMP that cause the collapses.

 \emph{First, the computing capacity is asymmetric.} Little cores spend a longer time executing the same critical section.
-Thus, when the lock preserves the acquisition fairness, it gives little cores an equal chance to hold the lock, which makes the longer execution time of critical sections on them expose on the critical path and causes a throughput collapse.
+Thus, when the lock preserves the acquisition fairness, it gives little cores an equal chance to hold the lock, which introduces the longer execution time of critical sections on them to the critical path and causes a throughput collapse.

 We explain this problem through an example in Figure~\ref{fig:timeline}(a).
 The system includes two big cores (core 0/1) and two little cores (core 2/3), and they are competing for the same lock intensively.
-We divide the program's execution into three parts, including executing the critical section, the non-critical section and waiting for the lock.
+We divide the execution into three parts: executing the critical section, the non-critical section, and waiting for the lock.
 As shown in Figure~\ref{fig:timeline}(a), when ensuring the short-term (i.e., FIFO) lock acquisition fairness (e.g., the MCS lock~\cite{mcs}), threads hand over the lock in a FIFO order.
-In result, the longer execution time of the critical section in core 2/3 will be exposed on the critical path and hurts the throughput.
+As a result, the longer execution time of the critical section in core 2/3 will dominate the critical path and hurt the throughput.

-Besides the short-term acquisition fairness, previous work provides long-term acquisition fairness to improve the throughput in many-core processors or NUMA while keeping a relatively low latency.
+Besides the \textit{short-term} acquisition fairness, previous work provides \textit{long-term} acquisition fairness to improve the throughput in many-core processors or NUMA while keeping a relatively low latency, which also hurts the throughput in AMP.
 Malthusian lock~\cite{mallock} reduces the contention in the many-core processor for better throughput by blocking all competitors in the waiting queue except the head and the tail.
-It achieves long-term fairness by periodically shifting threads between passive blocking and active acquiring.
-NUMA-aware locks~\cite{cohortlock, cst, CNA, shuffle,flatmcs, HBO, hclh, hmcs} batch the competitors from the same NUMA node to reduce the cross node remote memory references.
-They achieve long-term fairness by periodically allowing different NUMA nodes to hold the lock.
-However, the long-term fairness also gives the little cores an equal chance to hold the lock in a period and thus hurts the throughput.
+It achieves long-term fairness by periodically shifting threads between blocking and acquiring.
+NUMA-aware locks~\cite{cohortlock, cst, CNA, shuffle,flatmcs, HBO, hclh, hmcs} batch the competitors from the same NUMA node to reduce the cross-node memory references.
+They achieve long-term fairness by periodically allowing different nodes to lock.
+All of these locks cannot scale in AMP.
+When splitting the asymmetric cores in AMP onto two different nodes, the long-term fairness will give the \textit{little core nodes} an \textbf{equal} chance to lock as the \textit{big core nodes}.
+Thus, similar to MCS, the longer execution time of critical sections in little cores dominate the critical path and causes throughput collapses.

 \textbf{\underline{Implication 1:}} \emph{ Lock ordering that respects acquisition fairness, either short-term or long-term, is no longer suitable in AMP. } In SMP or NUMA, preserving acquisition fairness can prevent starvation and achieve relatively low latency without degrading the throughput but causes collapses in AMP.
 Thus, a new lock ordering should be proposed for AMP to meet the latency goal while bringing higher throughput.